 - Fat intake: 150-190g daily

-- Increase protein to 1.2g per pound LBM
+- Increase protein to about 1.2g per pound of lean body mass

 This comprehensive meal plan provides 2,200-2,400 calories daily with optimal macro distribution for sustainable weight loss and energy maintenance.

-- Breakfast: 3-egg omelet with 2 oz sharp cheddar, sautéed bell peppers, and mushrooms cooked in 2 tbsp grass-fed butter
+- Breakfast: 3-egg omelet with 2 oz sharp cheddar, sautéed bell peppers and mushrooms in 2 tbsp grass-fed butter

-- Lunch: 6 oz ground beef burger (no bun) topped with 1 oz cheese, 2 cups mixed greens, ½ avocado, 2 tbsp olive oil dressing
+- Lunch: 6 oz bunless ground beef burger topped with 1 oz cheese, 2 cups mixed greens, ½ avocado, and 2 tbsp olive oil dressing

-- Dinner: 8 oz salmon fillet with lemon butter, 2 cups roasted asparagus with parmesan, side salad with olive oil
+- Dinner: 8 oz salmon fillet with lemon butter, 2 cups roasted asparagus with parmesan, plus a side salad with olive oil

 Day 2